Report a Lost or Found One Card

-If you lose or misplace your USF One Card, deactivate it immediately by visiting our Lost Card Reporting page and selecting "Report Card Lost."*You may be responsible for transactions made with your card while it is lost.
-Reporting it as missing will minimize both the potential for fraudulent use, as well as your liability.
+If you lose or misplace your USF One Card, deactivate it immediately by visiting our Lost Card Reporting page and selecting "Report Card Lost". *You may be responsible for transactions made with your account while it is lost.
+Reporting it as missing will minimize both the potential for fraudulent use, as well as your liability for usage.

-Once a USF One Card is replaced, it cannot be reactivated.
-If you deactivate (but have not yet replaced) a lost USF One Card and then find it, simply visit our Lost Card Reporting page and select “Report Found Card” to have it reactivated.
+Once a physical USF One Card is replaced by your mobile credential, it cannot be reactivated.
+If you report your One Card as lost (but have not yet replaced it), simply visit our Lost Card Reporting page and select “Report Found Card” to ensure it is active once it is found.
 There is no cost to have a current card reactivated.

 *If you are unable to deactivate your card via our Lost Card Reporting Page, simply phone the One Card Office at (415) 422-7663 and someone will deactivate your card on your behalf.
 However, for security purposes, we are unable to reactivate cards over the phone.
-If you also are unable to reactivate your card via our Lost Card Reporting Portal, please visit us in Lone Mountain 130 and someone will reactivate it for you.
+If you also are unable to reactivate your card via our Lost Card Reporting Portal, please visit us at the University Center, 5th floor, and someone will reactivate it for you.